 Click this link to open the Particle Web IDE and the code for this project.
 To import the code to your Particle account, click the COPY THIS APP button on the left of the screen.
 Next, connect your Argon to your laptop with your kit's included micro USB cable.
 With the connection made, click the lightning bolt icon in the top left of the Web IDE.
 As soon as you click, your project source code will be compiled in the cloud into a binary file — often called firmware. compile the project source code and send the binary files to your Argon.
 That's it.
 Assuming you've wired your project according to the table above, your 4-digit display should be showing the current ambient temperature.

 Congratulations!
 You built a simple proximity detector.
 But this is just the start of what you can build.
-Learn how you can use an Argon and the Grove Starter Kit to build a Wi-Fi thermometer that displays the current temperature on a display and in the cloud.
+Learn how you can use an Argon with the IoT Starter Kit to build a Wi-Fi thermometer that displays the current temperature on a display and in the cloud.